Lamden/contracting-docs/docs/concepts/randoms.md

 		...
 ```

-#### Available functions
+#### Available methods

 Besides seeding, the rest of the module follows Python random 1:1.
-Here are the functions you can use and reference the [Python manual](https://docs.python.org/3.6/library/random.html) to read more about how each one behaves.
+Here are the methods you can use and reference the [Python manual](https://docs.python.org/3.6/library/random.html) to read more about how each one behaves.

 ```python
 random.shuffle(l: list)